-Student Action Research (SAR) Grants
+For Students: Student Action Research (SAR) Grants

-Student Action Research (SAR) grants allow students to apply for mini-grants in support of environmental research and action initiatives both on and off-campus.
+Student Action Research (SAR) grants allow students to apply for mini-grants in support of sustainability research and action initiatives both on and off-campus.
 Conference registration and travel expenses, summer research, and other relevant professional development opportunities qualify for funding eligibility (priority in this category will go to students either majoring or minoring in Environmental Studies).
 Students may also jointly apply in small groups for specific sustainability projects on campus.

 Examples of previously funded SAR Grants: